 Wilken, Rowan & Goggin, Gerard

 Wilson, Robert E., Gosling, Samuel D. & Graham, Lindsay T.

 Cited by 4 other publications

 Edensor, Tim & Meg Mundell

 This list is based on CrossRef data as of 28 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.